Frequently Asked Questions

 How are decisions made in cohousing communities?

-At Forest Glen, we use sociocracy as our decision-making model, ensuring that all voices are heard and valued.
-Cohousing decisions will be made collaboratively through structured, inclusive processes where residents actively participate in discussions and contribute to community decisions on everything from design to shared responsibilities.
+At Forest Glen, we use Sociocracy as our decision-making model, ensuring that all voices are heard and valued.
+Cohousing decisions will be made collaboratively through structured, inclusive processes in which residents actively participate in discussions and contribute to community decisions on everything from design to shared responsibilities.